yoelplutchok/nyc-asthma-failure-map/docs/FINDINGS.md

 ## Summary

-This analysis reveals **4 Prevention Failure Zones** in New York City—neighborhoods where children face the worst combination of high asthma emergency room visits and low access to preventive specialists.
+This analysis reveals **4 Prevention Failure Zones** in New York City neighborhoods where children face the worst combination of high asthma emergency room visits and low access to preventive specialists.

 **221,647 children** (12.8% of NYC's child population) live in these failure zones.